 - Desk - Ceiling - 1.
 Click and select Legacy device interface. - 2.
 Select Quad view among the live feed sources. - 3.
 Go to Settings > System > Orientation and click - 4.
 To change the view order, drag and drop the yellow boxes.

 About capture modes

-A capture mode is one of the possible views for this product and can be accessed from the drop-down list in the product's live stream view.
+This product has several possible views defined as capture modes.
+You can access all capture modes from the drop-down list in the product's live stream view.